matthiasxc/alexa-net-trivia/README.md

 # Alexa Trivia Skill in .NET
-This is a C# port of the Alexa Space Geek sample (since pulled down)
+This is a C# port of the [Alexa Space Geek sample](https://github.com/alexa/skill-sample-nodejs-trivia)

-This is the code refered to in my 3 part Alexa Skills tutorial series
+This is the code refereed to in my 3 part Alexa Skills tutorial series

 1. [AWS Setup for Alexa Skills](http://matthiasshapiro.com/2017/02/10/tutorial-alexa-skills-in-c-setup/)
 2. [Writing an Alexa Skill in C#](http://matthiasshapiro.com/2017/02/10/tutorial-alexa-skills-in-c-the-code/) - a detailed overview of this project